top of page

 Porcelain benchtops are made from fine clay, pressed and fired at high temperatures.
 They’re sleek, strong, and often mimic natural materials like stone, concrete or timber.

-Pros:– Completely custom in shape and texture– High heat resistance– Develops a natural patina
+Pros:– Completely custom in shape and texture– High heat resistance.natural patina.

 Pros:– Affordable– Wide variety of patterns and colours– Easy to install and replace